brucecui97/habitat_interface/README.md

 6. In the Anaconda environment you used to install habitat-api and habitat-sim, run `pip install rospkg` so the file habitat-api/habitat_ros/hab_ros_plant.py can be ran from your Python3.6 Anaconda environment
 7. If your setup.bash files related to ROS is automatically being sourced by ~/.bashrc, remove that so you won't run into errors because of ROS adding "/opt/ros/kinetic/lib/python2.7/dist-packages" to your python path. (e.g. If you don't you would get the following error when importing cv2 in a Python3.6 Anaconda environment: "/opt/ros/kinetic/lib/python2.7/dist-packages/cv2.so: undefined symbol: PyCObject_Type". (more details about this issue can be found here: https://stackoverflow.com/questions/43019951/after-install-ros-kinetic-cannot-import-opencv)
-8.  [optional] Add an alias to the sourcing commands of your ROS setup.bash files
+8. [Recommended] Add an alias to the sourcing commands of your ROS setup.bash files

 The following picture shows how I modified my ~/.bashrc file to complete steps 8 and 9